mheh/lugormod-community/doc/cvars.md

 ### Default value: 0
 Give a player credits for killing other players.
 Does not work for killing NPCs.

+## g_privateDuel
+### Default value: 289
+Bitmask to enable private duels between clients
+0: Off
+1: Private duels enabled
+2: Multiple private duels enabled
+4: Give full health at start of a duel
+8: Give full armor at start of a duel
+16: Give full force power at start of a duel
+32: Restore full health at end of a duel
+64: Restore full armor at end of a duel
+128: Restore full force power at end of a duel
+256: Force saber on at duel start
+512: Force bow at duel start (Warning: sometimes this will loop)
+1204: There is a king
+2048: Frags give points only in duel in FFA
+4096: Disable severing of duels

 ## g_noVoteTime
 ### Default value: 5
 Number of minutes to wait after a map change before votes are allowed again.
 This does not apply to admins level 3 or lower.